Codepath-Group11/Test/README.md

 of the popular music services and the user is then asked to categorize their location.
 Any category can be entered such as work, home or the gym then a playlist of music is displayed and played through the app.

+The app makes selecting an activity playlist in spotify very simple.
+A user downloads the app and signs in to spotif/fitbit.
+A User's fitbit most frequent activites will be displayed.
+When tapping on an activity, the user can access all of the top curated content from spotify in one playlist that is related to that selected activity.

 ## Team

 - Kathy Yin